jonromero/jonio_website/content/trading/forex-brokers.md

 	prices = response.get("prices")
 	buy_price = prices[0].get("bid")

-and we are asking the prices (bid/ask) for the pair EUR_USD.
+and we are requesting the prices (bid/ask) for the pair EUR_USD.

 We print the buy price and then we place a *market* order.